 Talks with China would be positive, but reverting to political hierarchy inevitable

 New Delhi, June 06: India is optimistic about the talks with China today amidst the standoff along the Line of Actual Control.
-However there is also realisation that this may not be the final round of talks to defuse tensions along the border.
+However, there is also realisation that this may not be the final round of talks to defuse tensions along the border.

 There is positivity, a source tells OneIndia, but he also added that both countries would also have to rely on their political hierarchy before a final solution is found.
 We are very hopeful that these talks today would be positive and would ease tensions to a greater extent.
 However, those involved in the talks would have to revert to the political hierarchy before a final solution is found, the source cited above also said.